arturjordao/PruningNeuralNetworks/README.md

 - [Python 3](https://www.python.org/)

 ## Quick Start
 [main.py](main.py) provides an example of usage of our proposed pruning approach.
 In this example, we prune a simple convolutional neural network.
 It should be mentioned that the network of this example is not the network used in our paper.
-Here, we prefer to use this simple network due to the computational cost.
+Instead, we prefer to use this simple network due to the computational cost.

 ## Parameters
 Our method takes two parameters: